empages/docs/docs/guide/introduction.md

 - Xamarin forms
 - Prism

-Of course almoust all technologies can be replaced with alternative ones but we suggest you to do this in case when Emeraude does not fit the requirements of your project.
+Of course almost all technologies can be replaced with alternative ones but we suggest you to do this in case when Emeraude does not fit the requirements of your project.